oarina/small-bag-travel/README.md

 ### Font

 * Primary Font - [Anton](https://fonts.google.com/specimen/Anton).
 Bold and strong font that is going on the logo and all the headings.
-Fallback is monoscape as it is takes up a similar size to Anton which shoudld not enterfere with text layout in containers and it is equally as strong.
+Fallback is monoscape as it is takes up a similar size to Anton which should not interfere with text layout in containers and it is equally as strong.
 * Secondary Font - [Open Sans](https://fonts.google.com/specimen/Open+Sans).
 Light and gentle to contrast with the strong font.
 Fallback is Sans Serif as it is one of the lighter browser safe fonts.

 ### Logo